MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 colsize!(hm_sublayout, 1, Aspect(1, 1))

-scene
+fig
-save("step_22.svg", scene) # hide
+save("step_22.svg", fig) # hide
 nothing # hide
 ```
 ![step_22](step_22.svg)

 And there we have it!
 Hopefully this tutorial has given you an overview how to
-approach the creation of a complex figure in MakieLayout.
+approach the creation of a complex figure in Makie.
 Check the rest of the
 documentation for more details and other dynamic parts like sliders and buttons!

 ```@eval